Go to main contentGo to footer

 Duration 2 hours

-Watches and is watched, feels and is felt
+Sees and is seen, feels and is felt

-Today's sensory device with Giacomo Luci starts again from the experience of the previous day lived with Marta Ciappina and the audience.
-Here, the performer gathers what was experimented, attempting a synthesis between the gazes to express his own relationship between the photographs of Olivo Barbieri, the Cappella del Manto, and the facing Duomo.
+Today's sensitive device with Giacomo Luci starts again from the previous day's experience with Marta Ciappina and the audience.
+Here, the performer gathers what was experienced, attempting a synthesis between the gazes to return his own relationship with the photographs of Olivo Barbieri, the Chapel of the Manto, and the facing Cathedral.

 Giacomo Luci dancer, performer, and choreographer.
-Began as a soloist at the Rome Opera House in the classical repertoire, continued at the Opéra de Lyon confronting the contemporary dance of Forsythe, Bausch, Cunningham, Childs, and Brown.
-Since 2018 he has developed an independent choreographic research presented at international festivals, and in 2025 he works with Millepied, Chamblas, Tanowitz, and the bullyache collective.
+Begins as a soloist at the Rome Opera House with the classical repertoire, then continues at the Opéra de Lyon engaging with the contemporary dance of Forsythe, Bausch, Cunningham, Childs, and Brown.
+Since 2018, he has developed his own choreographic research presented at international festivals, and in 2025 he will work with Millepied, Chamblas, Tanowitz, and the bullyache collective.

 Olivo Barbieri is among the most important contemporary Italian photographers.
-Active since 1978, since 1989 he has traveled regularly in the East, especially in China.
-In the nineties, he participated in several editions of the Venice Biennale and numerous international events.
-In 1996 the Museum Folkwang of Essen dedicated a retrospective to him.
-Famous for the Site Specific projects, he transformed the urban landscape into new visions exhibited in the world’s leading museums.
+Active since 1978, since 1989 he has traveled regularly to the East, in particular China.
+In the 1990s, he took part in various editions of the Venice Biennale and numerous international events.
+In 1996, the Museum Folkwang in Essen dedicated a retrospective to him.
+Famous for his Site Specific projects, he has transformed the urban landscape into unparalleled visions exhibited in the world’s main museums.

 Delfina Stella